St Ambrose RC Primary School - Maths Curriculum Intent

 Times Tables Rockstars

 Times Tables Rockstars is a fun and competitive way for children to learn their times tables.
 Each child from Year 1 to Year 6 has been given a username and password so that they can develop their knowledge and recall of the times tables and compete against school friends to be the ultimate Times Tables Rockstar at St. Ambrose.
-Each week, children from year 2 - Year 6 must complete at least 4 activities as part of their home learning.
+Each week, children from year 2 - Year 6 must complete garage and studio games as part of their home learning.
 Children can play at https://ttrockstars.com/

 Please click on links below to view the policies.